-Values are expressed as mean ±SEM (n= 6).
-Mean values with superscript of different letters are significantly (p<0.05) different from each other.
-Mean values with superscript of same letters are not significantly different from each other.
+Data were presented as mean $\pm$ SEM (n= 6).
+Means with different superscript letters indicates a statistically significant difference (p<0.05) while means with superscript of same letters are not significantly different.

 There was a significant (p<0.05) increase in malondialdehyde in RSS and CCC groups when compared to CTL.
 Also there was a significant increase (p<0.05) in RSC group when compared to both RSS and CCC groups.